containers/podman/docs/tutorials/podman_tutorial.md

 ## Installing Podman

-For installing or building Podman, please see the [installation instructions](https://podman.io/getting-started/installation).
+For installing or building Podman, see the [installation instructions](https://podman.io/getting-started/installation).

 ## Familiarizing yourself with Podman